nodecg/nodecg-screenshot-tester/README.md

 > 🧦 Do you use [GSAP](https://greensock.com/) to write your animations?
 [As of version 3](https://greensock.com/3-migration/), GSAP timelines and tweens are all `thenable`, meaning that `nodecg-screenshot-tester` can await them the same way it would any normal Promise!

+> ❓ Does this method of invoking animations not work with your graphics?
+Try using the [`before` and/or `after`](#arbitrary-code) hooks to run arbitrary code instead.
+You may find yourself needing to take this route if you use React, Vue, or other similar frontend frameworks.

 ##### Example:

 ```js